peteroupc/peteroupc.github.io/randomfunc.md

 In the following method, which generates random numbers following an exponential distribution:

 - `lamda` is the inverse scale, usually 1.
-Usually, `lamda` is the probability that an independent event of a given kind will occur in a given span of time (such as in a given day or year), and the random result is the number of spans of time until that event happens.
-(This distribution is thus useful for modeling a _Poisson process_.) `1.0 / lamda` is the scale (mean), which is usually the average waiting time between two independent events of the same kind.
+Usually, `lamda` is the probability that an independent event of a given kind will occur in a given span of time (such as in a given day or year), and the random result is the number of spans of time until that event happens. `1.0 / lamda` is the scale (mean), which is usually the average waiting time between two independent events of the same kind.

 &nbsp;